 22. Sherry R. Arnstein Minority Student Scholarship

 This award from the American Association of Colleges of Osteopathic Medicine goes to minority osteopathic medical students in good academic standing.
 Applicants must submit answers to question prompts related to their interest in the field as well as innovative ideas for enhancing diversity.
-The current submission window is closed, but submissions should be due by next August.
+Submissions are due August 11, 2023.

 23. The United Health Foundation/NMF Diverse Medical Scholars Program

 The United Health Foundation/National Medical Fellowships’ Diverse Medical Scholars Program offers $7,000 renewable scholarships to 2nd – 4th year medical students from underrepresented groups.
 Applicants must be US citizens or have a DACA approval letter.
 Winners must complete 200 hours of self-directed community health project work.
-Submissions are due October 3, 2021.
+This application is currently closed, but will open early 2024.

 24. Valuing Diversity PhD Scholarship Program

 The American Marketing Association’s Valuing Diversity Scholarship pays $1,000 to several students from underrepresented populations who are interested in marketing careers and are enrolled full-time in an AACSB-accredited marketing doctoral program.
-Applications are due May 4, 2022, and must include an essay and letters of recommendation.
+This application just closed, but should reopen next spring, so mark your calendars!

 25. William Randolph Hearst Endowed Fellowship for Minority Students